UHDanke/gd_docs/triggers/animate_particles.md

 - With **Grouped**, the particle object can be scaled, warped and rotated as any other object.
 - With **Free** & **Relative**, the game adds a special property to the particle object when you save the level which makes particles ignore the object's scale, warp and rotate; ignore rotations done by rotate triggers; if scaled by a trigger, scale the particles by either X or Y scale, whichever is smaller (but not equal to 1).

-This may appear inconsistent when testing in the editor, because the property is added or removed only when saving and entering the level.
+This may appear inconsistent when testing in the editor, because the property is added or removed only when saving and re-entering the level.

 #### Fade, Friction & Respawn